EssamWisam/cmp-docs/public/department/Extras/Opportunities/TeachingPositions.md

 Don't forget that by this, you are also a TA at the #1 university in Egypt.

 ### 5. Enhance Your Soft Skills and Gain More
 You can easily derive that you will learn to be better at skills such as communication, explanation, time management, conflict resolution and more as a result of such experience.
-It's also a great networking opportunity (with professors and students also graduate soon).
+It's also a great networking opportunity (with professors and students also graduating soon).

 ### 6. It's a Fulfilling Job
 With every tutorial, you feel fulfilled (i.e., happy and rewarding) that you were able to make a positive impact on other people by delivering the tutorial.